 Modern televisions may have become smart but they still have limited storage space.
 My Samsung Q70R Series (65″) has a storage capacity of 2.18 GB.

-It means that if I install lots of apps and games, it’s memory will be full in no time.
+It means that if I install some more apps and games, it’s memory will be full in no time.
 To install more apps, I’ll have to free space by deleting the existing apps.
 There may be various reasons why we might want to delete apps on our Samsung Smart TV.

 - If an app is not useful for you.